lpapailiou/fac/README.md

 In the ``gui mode``, code can be executed at once by pressing on the button ``go``, or by editing the input, if the input ends with two newline characters.
 If the ``go`` button is used, the mini-IDE may open the execution or validation tab, and - in case of errors - select the faulty input section (if possible).

+#### Exception and error handling
+In general, exceptions and errors are supposed to be catched by the application.
+The purpose is to allow the user to apply corrections for the next run.
+In case an exception or error occurs, an according message (if possible) and the stack trace will be visualized.
+Following incidents are taken to account:
+- Unknown tokens will throw errors during scanning.
+- The parser may throw an exception if the parse tree cannot be build.
+- Semantic validation may throw more specific exceptions.
+- During runtime, arithmetic exceptions and stack overflow exceptions may occur.

+One edge case is an infinite while loop.
+If discovered, a stack overflow error will be thrown to avoid the program to hang.

 ## Repository handling
 This section contains a few technical notes about this repository.